ghi-electronics/Documentation/software/tinyclr/tutorials/marshal.md

 # Marshal
 ---
-Marshal is a static class provides two functions to read `ReadInt32`, write and modify some special peripheral's registers `WriteInt32`.
+Marshal is a static class that provides two functions `ReadInt32` to read, and `WriteInt32` to write and modify some special peripheral's registers .

-Example below show how to use Marshal to read gpio input data register, modify on gpio output data register to set pin PB0 to high:
+Example below shows how to use Marshal to read gpio input data register, and modify on gpio output data register to set pin PB0 to high:

 >[!TIP]
-> The example below requires the `System.Runtime.InteropServices`.
+> The example below requires `System.Runtime.InteropServices`.

 ```
 var pinPB0OutDataReg = (IntPtr)0x58020414;